BobKerns/better-future/README.md

 ### `Future`.`timeoutFromNow` (_ms_) (_computation_)

-Returns a function that when applied to a computation, will time out that computation _ms_ milliseconds from when when it enters the _Pending_ state.
+Returns a function that when applied to a computation, will return a `Future` that will time out that computation
+_ms_ milliseconds from when when it enters the _Pending_ state.

 ```mermaid